-NOTE 7 - DEPOSITS POLICY AND CREDIT RISK
+NOTE 6 - DEPOSITS POLICY AND CREDIT RISK

 It is the School's policy to maintain its cash and cash equivalents in major banks.
 Deposits are insured by the Federal Depository Insurance Corporation ("FDIC") up to \$250,000 per depositor, per financial institution.
-As of June 30, 2015, the carrying amount of the School's operating cash deposit account was \$338,938 and the bank balance totaled \$436,061.
-As of June 30, 2015, balances held in financial institutions exceed the Federal Depository Insurance Corporation (FDIC) limit by \$186,061.
+As of June 30, 2016, the carrying amount of the School's operating cash deposit and internal accounts were \$82,192 and \$20,693, respectively, and the bank balances totaled \$119,515 and \$20,693, respectively.
+As of June 30, 2016, balances held in financial institutions do not exceed the Federal Depository Insurance Corporation (FDIC) limit.